 2 week MD visit: Cast change.
 Sutures out.
 Edema control training.

 Exercises for HEP:

 - Continue gentle isometrics in cast, AROM hip, knee, UE exercises.

 - Gentle AAROM/PROM toes with metatarsals stabilized.

-- NWB/TDWB in gait.
+- All others: NWB/TDWB in gait.
 If only toe/ distal bony work, pt may be W.B. through heel, no rolling off of forefoot